jichilen/python/exercise/README.md

 1. use list to implement queue

-2. use BFS(queue) to solve problem
+2.3.4. use BFS(queue) to solve problem, how to save depth info when BFS